“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 Caroline: Caroline replies in kind while she waits for a bellhop to show up for her bag and lead her to the room.
 The crisp hundred dollar bill is excessive even for her, but she can’t be bothered to make change.

 GM: The receptionist’s baggy eyes widen at the generous tip.
 She thanks Caroline profusely while the bellhop takes the luggage of the hotel’s newest guest.
-The desperate yet hopeful look in his eyes says she’s going to get the very best service.
+No doubt she’s going to get the very best service.

 As the elevator doors close, Caroline observes the stone-faced men walking out the lobby, each one grasping the end of a sagging sheet with something heavy-looking inside.